 “We plan to introduce soon a Robo-delivery service that will promote logistics efficiency,” Jang added.

-The automaker also revealed it is working to add more functions to Level 4 self-driving, such as the ability to remotely connect to a control center for support in the event of emergencies on the road.
+The automaker also revealed it is working on adding more functions to Level 4 self-driving, such as the ability to remotely connect to a control center for support in the event of emergencies on the road.

-A self-recognition system that detects school buses or ambulances either by their shape or sound so as to give way is also among those being developed, Hyundai said.
+Hyundai said that a self-recognition system that detects school buses or ambulances either by their shape or sound to give way is also among those being developed.